shauncksm/base64id-rs/README.md

 kjsG-f3NhxI  -7909720649771415790  10537023423938135826
 jHamKFSl5oM  -8325284168998721917  10121459904710829699
 ```

+For a video of this concept in action, see [here](https://www.youtube.com/watch?v=gocwRvLhDf8).

+A 64 bit integer (8 bytes) is efficiently stored and manipulated in memory.
+When the value needs to be sent to a web client over HTTP, the value is base64url encoded and sent as exactly 11 base64url characters (11 bytes).

+### Benefits
+- 64 bit integers are sent in a url safe manor
+- Reduces the number of bytes needed to send the integer as compared to decimal, which would require up to 20 bytes.
+- Allows users to easily copy/paste the integer as a string

 ## Motivation
 I've used this concept a number of times in personal and work projects as I find it very useful.